midori-rb/midori.rb/tutorial/essentials/middlewares.md

 ## Early Exit Feature

 Early exit feature is also supported in midori without stack.
-To make it happen, just response an `Midori::Response` object in request processing.
+To make it happen, just respond an `Midori::Response` object during request processing.
 Here's an example for CORS middleware using early exit feature.

 ```ruby